cfpb/hmda-platform-api-docs/README.md

 # HMDA Platform Public API

-This repo is for the front end public api
+This repo is for the front end public api that lives here: https://cfpb.github.io/hmda-platform/

 ## Running locally